 Hartford, CT 06114

-The Department of Social Services is the parent agency for DDS.
+The Department of Social Services is the parent agency of DDS.

 The office responsible for scheduling and conducting disability hearings is the Office of Hearings Operations (OHO).
 OHO has two offices located in Hartford and New Haven.
-Here are the address and contact information for the two locations:
+Here is the address and contact information for the two locations:

 135 High Street, Room 331